northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmmonitoringandmanaging.md

 Managing jobs in a Slurm-based HPC environment involves monitoring running jobs, modifying job parameters, and canceling jobs when necessary.
 This section will cover the commands and techniques you can use for these tasks.

 ### Monitoring Jobs
 The `squeue` command allows you to monitor the state of jobs in the queue.
-It provides information such as the job ID, the partition it's running on, the job name, and more.
+It provides information such as the job ID, the partition it is running on, the job name, and more.

 #### Syntax: `squeue`